 [The location of the functional and data testing (this may be virtual or in person at the practice].

-[Service support availability from the vendor, detailed training schedules and costs].
+[Service support availability from the vendor, detailed training schedules and costs]

-[Outline any clauses in the new EMR vendor contract around data extracts and data migration].
+[Outline any clauses in the new EMR vendor contract around data extracts and data migration]

 [Outline privacy and security considerations.
 What provision(s) is the prospective EMR vendor willing to make to ensure that patient data is not compromised during and after the EMR migration.
 Please review section 2.3 for additional detail.]

-[Outline the Business Continuity and Disaster recovery plans for your EMR migration if defined].
+[Outline the Business Continuity and Disaster recovery plans for your EMR migration if defined]

-[A description of the triage process for handling EMR and data issues encountered during the migration.]
+[A description of the triage process for handling EMR and data issues encountered during the migration]